zhoubo416/team1/privacy_policy_en.md

 1. Providing core features, including messages, meetings, projects, tasks, reports, and the AI assistant;
 2. Enabling speech recognition and real-time transcription (converting your voice into text);
 3. Providing voice calling services;
-4. Sending push notifications (meeting reminders, message notifications, etc.);
+4. Sending push notifications (meeting reminders, message notifications, etc.) on Android;
 5. Account authentication and security;
 6. Analyzing and improving our products and services.